 What is ReceiptPal?

 ReceiptPal is an app that lets you earn rewards for simply snapping pictures of grocery receipts and other receipts.
-The app was launched at the end of 2013, and it’s free to get.
-ReceiptPal is available for Android and Apple/IOS smartphones.
+ReceiptPal is available on Android and IOS.

 Using the ReceiptPal app is pretty easy, but there are a few things you need to know to maximize your earnings.
 Let’s start with a summary of ReceiptPal pros and cons, so you have the gist of the app right away.

-- It’s easy – you earn gift cards simply for snapping pictures of your receipts with the ReceiptPal app
+- You earn gift cards simply for snapping pictures of your receipts

 - The ReceiptPal app is totally free